-Postgraduate Lecture & Training Course Synopses and Research Colloquia Details 2021-22
+Postgraduate Lecture & Training Course Synopses and Research Colloquia Details 2022-23

-This booklet contains the synopses of postgraduate courses in the department for 2021-22.
+This booklet contains the synopses of postgraduate courses in the Department of Materials for 2022-23.
 'Postgraduate training' courses provide essential training for using some of our research facilities and a selection of transferable 'career skills' training (which is a requirement of many sponsors of research degrees).
 If you are a probationer research student, in addition to the compulsory safety lecture you are required to attend the workshops and lectures listed under mandatory skills training.
 'Postgraduate teaching' courses are intended to broaden and deepen your education by offering you more advanced material both in areas within and outside your own research.
 This booklet also contains synopses of the undergraduate third year materials options from our MEng degree programme.
 Synopses of lecture courses offered to first and second year undergraduates are contained in separate booklets.

-Postgraduate training courses offered by the Mathematical and Physical Sciences

-Division can be viewed via the MPLS Graduate School webpages.
+Postgraduate training courses offered by the Mathematical, Physical and Life Sciences Division can be viewed via the MPLS Graduate School webpages.
 Information on lecture courses offered by other departments of the MPLS Division and the University normally can be found via department webpages and at Lecture Lists.

 If you are a probationer research student you will be required to offer two subjects during the first year for assessment.
 One of these subjects must be in an area outside your research topic.
 You should first consult your supervisor and, if necessary, the Director of Graduate Studies (Dr Adrian Taylor) about the selection of your two topics for assessment.
-Your selection may be made from any of the courses listed under Postgraduate teaching, or the third year options (provided you have not already taken the option as an undergraduate), or other postgraduate lecture courses available within the Mathematical and Physical Sciences Division.
+Your selection may be made from any of the courses listed under Postgraduate teaching, or the third year options (provided you have not already taken the option as an undergraduate), or other postgraduate lecture courses available within theMathematical, Physical and Life Sciences Division.